70CentsApple/ChatTools/README_en.md

 The contents of the list will not be matched.
 (Its priority is greater than Allow List)

 ## Formatter Section
-Format your own messages using the specified pattern
+Format your own messages using the specified pattern.
+You can apply different rules to different servers.
+[See Bubble Rules](#bubble-section).
 - Pattern\
 Automatically format the replacement style.\
 For example: \